KotatsuApp/website/website/index.md

 layout: home

 main:
+  title: Kotatsu
-  title: Manga in your pocket
+  text: Manga in your pocket
   tagline: A simple and convenient open source manga reader from and for the community, where you can find and read your favorite manga easier than ever.
   image:
     alt: Kotatsu Logo